-Turns your phone into a pdf document scanner app that allows you to scan documents, photos, receipts, reports, to an image or PDF.
-It has been used for more than 7 years by millions of global users.
+Turn your phone into a pdf document scanner that allows you to scan documents, photos, receipts, and reports into an image or PDF.
+It has been used for more than seven years by millions of global users.

 Earth Class Mail sends all incoming mail to its processing facility.
 Here, they scan and digitize your mail so that you can access it on the cloud.
 This makes it easier to share mail across your organization and add it into your cloud-based document filing system.
 They also offer multiple integrations with QuickBooks, Xero, and Bill.com.
 It offers mail scanning and automated check deposit services.

-VirtualPostMail offers simple solutions to mail management for a legal firm.
-Receive all your mail in one place and access it on your phone, laptop, or tablet.
-You can use it as your business address when you register as a corporation or LLC, or use your new address on your website or social media.
+VPM offers simple solutions to mail management for a legal firm.
+Receive all of your mail in one place and access it on your phone, laptop, or tablet.
+You can use it as your business address when you register as a corporation or LLC or use your new address on your website or social media.
 It provides mail forwarding, package forwarding, mail scanning, free registered agent, and check deposit services.

-However, you can outsource all mail services to VirtualPostMail, which saves you space, resources, time, and money.
+However, you can outsource all mail services to VPM, which saves you space, resources, time, and money.
 It is a streamlined way of digitizing your documents.